Curious Travellers Project

 Mary-Ann Constantine and Nigel Leask, eds, Enlightenment Travel and British Identities: Thomas Pennant’s Tours in Scotland and Wales (London and New York: Anthem Press, 2017).

-For more information about Thomas Pennant and the Home Tour please see the Curious Travellers project webpage.
+For further information about Thomas Pennant and the Home Tour, please see the Curious Travellers project webpage.